Argentine black and white tegu: Aggression

 Aggression is a vital facet to animal behavior, as it provides advantages to survival when resources are limited.
 For the Argentine tegu, the physical performance of its aggressive behavior (i.e. biting) tends to be hindered by its large size.
 Regardless of sex, tegus with higher bite force are more aggressive to potential threats.
-Those with a higher bite force also exhibit fewer escape responses and tend to be slower, displaying a tradeoff of fight or flight abilities, but also have the advantage of minimizing risk of energy by reducing the threshold for engagement in an aggressive encounter.
-This fight or flight tradeoff is more commonly observed in mammals rather than reptiles, and may be present in tegus because of an increase in head mass (correlated to stronger biting behavior) that makes maneuvering quickly difficult.
+Those with a higher bite force exhibit fewer escape responses and tend to be slower, displaying a tradeoff in fight or flight abilities, but also have the advantage of minimizing risk of injury by reducing the threshold for engagement in an aggressive encounter.
+This fight or flight tradeoff is more commonly observed in mammals rather than reptiles, and may be present in tegus because of an increase in head mass (correlated to stronger biting behavior) which makes maneuvering quickly difficult.
 In their home territories, Argentine tegus are generally less aggressive (less likely to display arching behavior) and are less likely to attempt escape regardless of size or bite force.

 Reproduction

+Male mating with a dead female in São Paulo, Brazil.
+Like many species of lizards, necrophilia has been recorded in the species.

 Squamate reptiles such as snakes and lizards tend to rely on chemical cues to search for potential mates in their environments.
 A study using skin lipids indicates chemical cues can be used to modify movements of invasive reptiles in their non-native range, which could be useful in management strategies.
 The Argentine black and white tegu exhibits similar behavior, such as a marked "pausing and turning" as they trail in the spring.
 In particular, female tegus exhibit stronger trailing behavior than males, following scent trails more intensely and expressing a more sensitive response to mating-specific chemical odors.
 They also exhibit more decisive behavior, demonstrating a common vertebrate trend of female reproduction being the defining factor in influencing population size.
 Knowledge of this behavior is currently being explored as a strategic avenue to inhibit the current rise of the tegu as an invasive species.
 Prioritizing the removal of female tegus from the environment can potentially be a more effective way to curb these invasive populations.
 Tegus are a burrowing species in both their native and invaded habitats, especially during the winter.
 They mate during the spring after hibernating when their mating hormones are at their peak.
 During the spring, male Argentine tegus exhibit scent-marking behaviors such as delineating territory with gland scents.

 Blue tegus, like other tegus, may breed up to twice a year.
 They lay between 18 and 25 eggs in a clutch, sometimes more, dependent upon animal size and husbandry, as well as the individual health of the gravid female.

 During maternal seasons, female Argentine black and white tegus build nests out of dry grass, small branches, and leaves to maintain optimal temperature and humidity levels.
 Egg incubation lasts for an average of 64 days, with a range of 40 to 75 days depending on incubation temperature and other extenuating factors.